Frequently Asked Questions

 Entries for 2017 open in February.
 All work flighted between to 01 June 2016 and 31 May 2017 can be entered.

-Entries not complete by this date and time (entry form, payment and all material received) will be charged the 10% late fee.
+Entries completed (entry form, payment and all material received) after 15 May, will be charged the 10% late fee.

 - Who can enter the Loeries?